Travel Postcard: 48 hours in Austin, Texas

 Noon - Head to the intersection of West Sixth Street and Lamar Boulevard, where you can peruse music from Texas and around the world at Waterloo Records, visit the beloved local bookstore, BookPeople, and ogle at the chocolate fountain and walk-in beer cooler at the flagship Whole Foods Market store below the company's headquarters.

-2 p.m. - Beat the heat in an air-conditioned movie theater.
-The Alamo Drafthouse - try the Ritz location downtown - is an Austin favorite where you can order burgers and beer from your movie seat.
-And downtown's Violet Crown is a sleek art house theater and bar that offers snacks like hummus with pita bread.
-(Editing by Patricia Reaney and Paul Casciato)
+2 p.m. - Beat the heat in an air-conditioned movie theatre.
+The Alamo Drafthouse - try the Ritz location downtown - is an Austin favourite where you can order burgers and beer from your movie seat.
+And downtown's Violet Crown is a sleek art house theatre and bar that offers snacks like hummus with pita bread.